adonisja/Diabeto/BUGS_AND_FIXES.md

 **Error Messages:**
 ```
-Argument of type '"UNVERIFIED_USER_LOGOUT"' is not assignable to parameter of type 'UserRole'.
+Argument of type '"UNAUTHENTICATED_ACCESS_ATTEMPT"' is not assignable to parameter of type 'UserRole'.
 ```

 **Root Cause Analysis:**